juanjuanzero-dev/juanjuanzero-blog/content/_index.md

 ---
-title: "Juan Juan Zero"
+title: "JuanJuanZero"

-description: "Hello there."
+description: "Hello there.
+I'm some juan from some where"
-cascade:
-  featured_image: '/images/nasa-footprint.jpg'
+featured_image: '/images/nasa-aurora.jpg'
 ---
-Welcome!
+They say it takes juan to know juan.
+Can you really even say definitively who you are?